-Government Code § 65583.2(c) provides that vacant sites identified in two prior consecutive elements and underutilized sites identified in one prior element shall not be deemed adequate to accommodate lower-income housing unless the zoning allows development by-right for projects in which at least 20 percent of the units will be affordable to lower-income households.
-One of the vacant parcels listed in Table B-5 (APN 003-210-005, part of Underutilized Site 7) was identified as potential lower-income housing sites in two prior housing elements.
+Government Code §65583.2(c) provides that vacant sites identified in two prior consecutive elements and underutilized sites identified in one prior element shall not be deemed adequate to accommodate lower-income housing unless the zoning allows development by-right for projects in which at least 20 percent of the units will be affordable to lower-income households.
+One of the vacant sitesparcels listed in Table B-3 (Plum Avenue (APN 003-210-005, part of Underutilized Site 7) was identified as potential lower-income housing sites in two prior housing elements.
 It is being counted as moderate-income housing site in the current site inventory analysis.
 In addition, Candidate Site 21 in Table B-6 was identified as a lower-income housing site in the last housing element.
 The site is partially developed with an industrial building.
-The current site inventory assumes Candidate Site 21 could be redeveloped as a mixed use site under the current M-RP zoning with 50% of units moderate-income and 50% above-moderate.
-No vacant or underutilized sites identified to accommodate lower-income housing in the current site analysis were identified for lower-income housing in a prior planning period; therefore, this requirement is not applicable.
+The current site inventory assumes the site Candidate Site 21 could be redeveloped as a mixed use site under the current M-

-1 Government Code § 65583.2(c)(3)(B)
+1-Government Code § 65583.2(c)(3)(B)